Kiarash-Parvizi/ZINQ-Processor/README.md

 ```

 **Note:** The process should work on all Linux distributions, and other Unix variants.
 Windows users might be able to simulate as well, however it's not guaranteed.

+**Note:** If the simulation process takes forever, you should either use `--stop-time=1ns` (prevent to run infinitely), or `--waveform=vcd`.
+In latter case, the reason is sometimes the default GHW waveform output format causes GHDL to hang.

 ## The Design